bernard357/shellbot/docs/EXAMPLES.buzz.rst

         self.inbox.put((action, planet))

-Within the rocket instance, the process is continuously monitoring the ``inbox`` queue to pick up new missions and to execute them, one at a time.
+Within the rocket instance, a process is continuously monitoring the ``inbox`` queue to pick up new missions and to execute them, one at a time.

 How to store data separately for each bot?